Before making an application you will need:

 - Vehicle livery description (a picture is sufficient)

 - A copy of a the Certificate of Road-worthiness for all vehicles proposed to operate the service

 When an application for a licence or an amendment is made, you must wait for the licence or licence amendment to be granted by the Authority before you start.

 The application for the new licence or the application to amend an existing licence does not grant any rights to provide the public bus passenger service while it is under consideration by the Authority.

 This would be in contravention of the PTR Act, 2009.

 In other words, you cannot commence a public bus passenger service or change the licensed service you already provide without a licence being granted by the Authority.

 If an offer for a licence is made, you will still need to provide some documents before you can start.

 An offer is not a licence.

 What is offered to you by the Authority may be different to what you applied for.
 This will be explained to you at this stage, for example an offered timetable.
-Accepted of a licence must be made in writing.
-An offer is indicative and not legally binding, as the granting of a licence is conditional on receipt of any outstanding documentation and/or payments.
-This will be notified to the applicant.
+Acceptance of a licence must be made in writing.
+An offer is just an indication and not legally binding, as the granting of a licence is conditional on receipt of any outstanding documentation and/or payments.
+The applicant will be notified with this information.